KyrieBryant/Solicheck/README.md

 ## SoliCheck at a Glance

-To overcome these limitations, we present SoliCheck, a novel framework designed to detect smart contract vulnerabilities.
+To overcome these limitations, we present SoliCheck, a novel framework designed to detect smart contract vulnerabilities.<br>
 **Fusion Model**: SoliCheck leverages the power of Bidirectional Long Short - Term Memory (BiLSTM) networks and the pre - trained CodeBERT model.
 By combining these two technologies, SoliCheck can capture both sequential and semantic information in smart contract code.

 **FAU Code Representation**: We introduce a novel code representation method called FAU.
 This approach integrates information from both the smart contract source code and its Abstract Syntax Tree (AST).
 As a result, SoliCheck can consider both the raw function code and its structural representation during the code analysis process.